 Indexes

 Exasol is a self-tuning database, and this is especially true when it comes to indexes.
-Unlike other DBMS's, indexes are automatically generated, reused, and discarded by the system as necessary.
-The database will determine when an index is needed, and if the needed index does not exist, it will create it automatically during query execution.
+Unlike other DBMS’s, indexes are automatically generated, reused, and discarded by the system as necessary.
+The database will determine when an index is needed and automatically create it during query execution if it does not already exist.
 Indexes are used for joins and under certain circumstances for filtering the data of a table (index scan).

 During query execution, the database will determine when an index is needed.
 If the needed index does not exist, it will be automatically created.
 For this reason, you may notice that a query takes longer to run on the first iteration because it is creating the necessary indexes.
 Specifically, an index may only be created for JOIN operations.
 You can view this process by looking at the Profiling for the given query with the part name INDEX CREATE.